dnghia0305/ECG_simulation/README.md

 # ECG_simulation

-You should dowload matlab to using this code.
+You should download matlab to using this code.

 This code is able to input values into every variable and draw them into one graph.